box/developer.box.com/content/pages/ai-dev-zone/index.md

   <TileGrid rows="3">
     <Tile type="summarisation" title="Get a summary"
         href="/ai-dev-zone-summary">
-        Generate instant summary of any document
+        Generate instant summary of any document with Box AI API.
+The Box AI-driven API is only available in a private beta, and capabilities are subject to change.
+This capability is avaliable within Enterprise tier.

         <strong style="background-color: #3B1E9B">New</strong>
     </Tile>
     <Tile type="metadata" title="Extract metadata"
         href="/ai-dev-zone-metadata">
-        Extract information from any document
+        Extract information from any document.
+The Box AI-driven metadata extraction API is only available in a private beta, and capabilities are subject to change.
+Stay tuned for more details!

         <strong style="background-color: #3B1E9B">New</strong>
     </Tile>
     <Tile disabled type="document-qa" title="Ask a question"
         href="/ai-dev-zone">
-        Ask questions related to content of a document
+        Ask questions related to content of a document.
+The Box AI-driven API is only available in a private beta, and capabilities are subject to change.

         <strong>Coming soon</strong>
     </Tile>